mottosso/Qt.py/README.md

 Change this and do that
 ```

+The reason is that, each commit is like an action.
+An event.
+And it is perfectly possible to "cherry-pick" a commit onto any given branch.
+In this style, it makes more sense what exactly the commit will do to your code.

+- Cherry pick "Add this and remove that"
+- Cherry pick "Remove X and replace with Y"

 **Incremeneting the version**

 This project uses [semantic versioning](http://semver.org/) and is updated *after* a new release has been made.